Filusion/PR2515/KONCNO.md

 ## 1.2 Introduction

-Global climate change is one of the most pressing issues of our time.
-CO₂ emissions from fossil fuels and industrial processes are the leading contributors to global warming.
-This project explores the evolution of CO₂ emissions across European countries, examines the effectiveness of major international climate agreements, and identifies key drivers of emissions.

-We also provide interactive tools to visualize and understand emissions by country, sector, and economic indicators, with the goal of revealing actionable insights.
+This project focuses on analyzing CO2 and other harmful gas emissions.
+The main goal is to study how different factors impact these emissions and identify potential contributors.
+By conducting this analysis, we aim to gain a better understanding of the relationships between human activities and gas emissions.

 ## 2. Data

-Our datasets come from reputable sources including the European Union’s official databases such as Eurostat and EDGAR, as well as other public repositories like Kaggle.
-During the data preparation phase, we filtered out datasets that were not from official or reliable sources to ensure data quality and consistency.
-Additionally, we supplemented the data by adding countries that were initially missing, allowing for a more comprehensive and accurate analysis across Europe.
+Our datasets come from reputable sources including the European Union's official databases such as EDGAR and other sources like Kaggle.
+During the data preparation phase, we encountered some issues with certain European countries, which required additional filtering to bring them into a usable format.
+The datasets include annual CO2 emissions (in kilotons) for countries worldwide from 1970-2023.
+They do not only provide total emissions per country but also break them down by sector, showing how much CO2 each sector contributes.
+Additionally, we used various datasets to obtain information on European countries population, GDP, and climate change, which we later used to compare against CO2 emissions.

 ## 3. Data analysis